pydantic/pydantic/docs/blog/pydantic-v2.md

             return datetime(2000, 1, 1)
 ```

-### Improvements to Dumping/Serialization/Export :smile: :question:
+### Improvements to Dumping/Serialization/Export :smiley: :confused:

-(I haven't worked on this yet, so things are a bit less set in stone)
+(I haven't worked on this yet, so these ideas are only provisional)

 There has long been a debate about how to handle converting data when extracting it from a model.
 One of the features people have long requested is the ability to convert data to JSON compliant types while